 Let me know how you celebrated your birthday by dropping me a line at firstname.lastname@example.org!

 Debbie LeSean is a divorce expert and life coach to high achieving women executives navigating the divorce funnel.
 She is an author, public speaker & founder of the nonprofit, 2LIVE Daily, which helps families navigate the mental health maze.
 Debbie helps women remove the executive mask to gain clarity on their goals and purpose, and achieve a breakthrough.
 A graduate of V.C.U. and Liberty University, Debbie uses her degrees in Counseling & Executive Leadership to shift mindsets, eliminate limiting belief and release the emotional heaviness that often accompanies divorce.
 Debbie is a two-time divorcee who took the time to heal WHOLE before stepping into the “best relationship ever.”
-To connect with Debbie, you can email her at email@example.com or visit her website at debbielesean.com.
+To connect with Debbie, visit her website at debbielesean.com.

 Like this article?
 Check out, “Loneliness Might Be The Most Painful of All Emotions”